jdom05/TFG/image_metadata_module/README.md

-# Image Metadata Analyzer
+# Image Metadata Analyzer Module
-Autopsy Module
+Autopsy Module by Jordi Domenech (jordidomenech99@gmail.com)

 ## Installation
 1. Install `exiftool` command-line tool by Phil Harvey from the [official website](https://exiftool.org/).
 2. Install `jython` for the proper conversion of Python code into Java.
 You can install it from the [official website](https://www.jython.org/download).
+3. Download this repository and copy the `image_metadata_module` folder in *Tools > Python Modules* section of Autopsy.

 Make sure to install `exiftool` in the proper *PATH*:
 - **Windows**: `C:\WINDOWS\exiftool.exe`
 - **MacOS**: `/usr/local/bin/exiftool`

 ## Image Metadata Filter

 | Filter Type          | Text Pattern                            | Description                                                                                                                                 |
 |:-------------------- |:--------------------------------------- |:------------------------------------------------------------------------------------------------------------------------------------------- |